zdravkov/kendo-docs/getting-started/using-kendo-with/webforms/asp-net-hello-kendo-ui-part-2.md

     }

 Test this method out by going to the grid and editing an item.
-Note that if you don’t make any changes, the grid will not make a request to the server.
+Note that if you don't make any changes, the grid will not make a request to the server.
 Open the developer tools (F12) and switch to the Network Tab.
 If it tells you to refresh to start capturing requests, do so.
 Place the grid in edit mode and make an update to a field,then click the **Update** button.